nealtanner/eta-hsm/eta_hsm/macros/README.md

 # `HsmMacros.hpp`

+**⚠️ WARNING: HsmMacros is not currently supported.**

+This is functionality that was not part of the original `eta-hsm` implementation, but was added later within a project that used `eta-hsm` before it was open-sourced.
+I have not invested to time to get it to work in this (now open-sourced) stand-alone version of `eta-hsm`.
+If someone else finds this useful and wants to help get it working, please contact me.

+---

-The `HsmMacros` module is at first blush an easier way to declare the HSM states via the following macros:
+The `HsmMacros` module is an attempt at an easier way to declare the HSM states via the following macros:

 ```cpp
 #define ETA_HSM_TOP_STATE(controller, name)